PenelopeKing/power-outage-model/README.md

 * `PCT_WATER_INLAND`

 We feature engineered a new column `SEASON` which we got from the `MONTH` column in our DataFrame.
-We believed that there may have been some correlation between the distributions of seasons with more/less extreme weather and the distribution of outage causes for each season.
+We believed that there may have been some correlations between the seasons and the distribution of outage causes for each season.
 For example, in the winter, there might be more strong storms and winds that can cause power outages as opposed to fall and spring, when the weather is more mild in comparison.
-Thus, during winter, there might be a higher probability of a power outage being caused by `severe weather` as opposed to `intentional attack`.
+Thus, there might be a higher probability of a power outage being caused by `severe weather` during winter as opposed to the fall or spring.
+So, grouping by seasons would help with splitting within the decision tree classifier.

-We also created quantiles for all our quantitaive data.
+We also created quantiles for all our quantitative data.
 The reason why we decided to do these instances of feature engineering was to group our data.
-We noticed that our data in many of these columns were very spread out and unique, which may be causing issues for our decision tree model when it comes to classifying specific classes.

-Creating quantiles helps with giving data class at the extremes and the middle the same number ovalues. this qual representation may be beneficial for the model to learn the patterns associated with the class and can help give better ways for the decision tree to split.
+We noticed that our data in many of these columns were very spread out and unique(high variance), which may be causing issues for our decision tree model when it comes to classifying specific classes.
+This representation may be beneficial for the model to learn the patterns associated with the class and can help give better ways for the decision tree to split.

-Grouping by seasons also helps with splitting within the decision tree classifier.

 We decided to find the optimal hyperparameters for our model using 5-fold grid search cross validation from `sklearn` package within our modeling Pipeline.
 The hyperparameters we got from GridSearchCV (grid search cross validation with 5 folds) for our final Decision Tree Classifier was: